imarc/handbook/strategy.markdown

 We publish many documents and reports as web-native documents on [strategy.imarc.net](https://strategy.imarc.net).
 This uses a custom [document publishing system](http://wiki.imarc.net/Strategy_Docs_Publishing) inspired by GitHub Pages, but with many customizations for our own process.
 See the wiki for details.

-We sometimes use [Google Docs](http://docs.google.com) through iMarc's Google Apps account.
+We sometimes use [Google Docs](http://docs.google.com) through Imarc's Google Apps account.
 Google Docs should not be created or edited using personal accounts.

 We use [Word](http://www.microsoft.com/mac/word) for some documents, but are not great fans of it.
 We appreciate Word's .docx file format for its superior change tracking capabilities.